 With that established, we can move on to why a developer would name a street after someone, and then say little more about it.

 First of all, Dr. Bedford died in 1818, not that long after naming the street.
 At the time, the named portion was just a couple of blocks long.
-But, propriety would have been the big reason.
+Propriety also would have been a big reason.

 A lack of propriety in the extreme surrounded the sordid trials of Richard Smith and Mrs. Ann Carson (or Smith).